- international consultant in academic development and political affairs;

 Academic speaker for the Americas region

-Patricio Zamorano actively engages in the media as an international analyst, and has published numerous news articles, including reports, interviews and commentaries on various media in the Americas region.
+Patricio Zamorano actively engages in the media as an international analyst, and has published numerous news articles, including reports, interviews and editorial pieces on various media in the Americas region.

 Zamorano has collaborated with the media as a political analyst, both as adviser and commentator, for CNN en Español, Telesur, Univision, BBC and BBC Mundo, Voice of America, NTN24, La Opinión de California, blog Chileno.co.uk, ContraPunto of El Salvador, Radio Univisión América, Radio Pacífica in California, Radio Concierto of Chile, FSN Radio and Radio Miami, Radio Caracol in Florida among others.
 In English, he is a regular guest of RT News, Al Jazeera and CCTV News.